Victim’s Help for Internet Libel or Smear Campaign

 Reputation is what others say about you.

-I personally survived such an assault; it was a frustrating and bitter experience, which left a business in ruins, staff unemployed and vendors unpaid.
-By the grace of God I was able to turn this adversity into an opportunity by combining my experience in information technology security and forensics with my experiences in combating the libelous siege against my character.
+I personally survived a smear campaign by a narcissist.
+It was a frustrating and bitter experience, which left a business in ruins, staff unemployed and vendors unpaid.
+By the grace of God, I was able to turn this adversity into an opportunity by combining my experience in information technology security and forensics with my experiences in combating the libelous siege against my character.
 This combination manifested in the form of “Rexxfield”.
 By collaborating with experts from various fields, including psychology, medicine, technology, legal and public relations, we were able to produce resources to assist victims in their efforts to remedy the wrongs and for potential victims to mitigate the risks.

 Despite the misunderstanding by many Americans, slander and libel (defamation) are not protected forms of free speech under the US First Amendment.
 [Reference]

-Very little has been done to assess the cost or stimulate moves toward equitable judicial reforms to combat internet libelers who are simply low technology cyber stalkers, antagonists, liars, extortionists and emotional terrorists.
-One well placed blog entry or web site with strategically placed keyword combinations can destroy an individual’s career, or many years of reputation and goodwill for a business.
-For this unethical and cowardly minority a single blog can mean the end of his or her victim’s career; or the livelihood of a few people or thousands of families who depend on the continued good standing of their employer in the community.
+Very little has been done to assess the cost or stimulate moves toward equitable judicial reforms to combat internet libelers who are simply low technology cyber stalkers, antagonists, liars, extortionists, narcissists, and emotional terrorists.
+A smear campaign could be as simple as one well-placed blog entry or web site with strategically placed keyword combinations that destroys an individual’s career or many years of reputation and goodwill for a business.
+For this unethical and cowardly minority, a single blog can mean the end of his or her victim’s career; or the livelihood of a few people or thousands of families who depend on the continued good standing of their employer in the community.
 [See my post on what I call “Google’s Humility Algorithm”]

 Rumors of your internet anonymity have been greatly exaggerated.